jsvitak/jbpm-6-examples/rewards-basic/README.md

 ### Steps to run
 - Download somewhere JBoss EAP (was tested on JBoss EAP 6.1, other versions should work too)
  - Configure there a datasource with JNDI name java:jboss/datasources/jbpmDS
- - You can use any supported database, for example MySQL
+ - You can use any supported database, persistence.xml is preconfigured to use PostgreSQL, but you can change that easily
  - Start the application server
 - cd jbpm-6-examples/rewards-basic
 - mvn clean package